akka/akka/akka-docs/src/main/paradox/distributed-data.md

 <a id="ddata-durable"></a>
 ### Durable Storage

-See @ref:[Durable Storage](typed/distributed-data.md#durable-storage) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[Durable Storage](typed/distributed-data.md#durable-storage).

 ### CRDT Garbage

-See @ref:[Durable Storage](typed/distributed-data.md#crdt-garbage) in the documentation of the new APIs.
+For the full documentation of this feature and for new projects see @ref:[CRDT Garbage](typed/distributed-data.md#crdt-garbage).

 ## Samples